Shirly8/Undead-Uprising/README.md

 ### 🏠 The house is your safety
   - A house is spawned in the corner of the game.
 No zombies are allowed to go there so take a break, reload your guns (PRESS R), wait til it's safe to leave
 ### 💥 SLAUGHTER THE ZOMBIES
-  - Zombies come from all directions - up, down, left and right but you can only shoot left or right (PRESS A OR D TO SHOOT)
+  - Zombies come from all directions - up, down, left, and right but you can only shoot left or right (PRESS A OR D TO SHOOT)
 ### ❤️ YOU ONLY HAVE 5 LIVES
  - Lose them, and you lose the game.
 So aim carefully, shoot carefully, use your safe spot